Put Stress in Its Place

 Sniff Some Lavender

+Wondering how to stop stress at work?
+Reach for lavender.
 Certain smells can elicit the relaxation response.
 One study compared the stress levels of nurses who had vials containing lavender oil pinned to their clothes to those who did not.
 The nurses who were exposed to lavender scent reported feeling more relaxed than those who were scent-free.
 Lavender can turn up the effect of anti-anxiety meds and painkillers.
 Be sure to check with a doctor before using lavender oil if you take one of these medications.
+Lavender essential oil may also help with stress headaches and migraines too.

 Reboot Your Breath